-Municipalities are enabled by the Provincial Planning Statement (PPS) (2023) under the Planning Act (R.S.O.
+Municipalities are enabled by the Provincial Planning Statement (PPS) (2024) under the Planning Act (R.S.O.
 1990) to use CHIAs in the planning process.
 Section 4.6.1 of the PPS states, "Protected heritage property, which may contain built heritage resources or cultural heritage landscapes, shall be conserved" and the mechanisms defined for conservation include the implementation of recommendations, mitigative measures and alternative development approaches set out in a conservation plan, archaeological assessment, and/or heritage impact assessment.

-The City of Cambridge Official Plan Section 4.10 requires a CHIA for all development applications, or site alteration permit applications that: (1) include or are adjacent to a designated property, or (2) include a non-designated property listed on the Municipal Heritage Register.
+The City of Cambridge Official Plan Section 4.10 requires a CHIA for all development applications proposals or site alteration permit applications community plans that: (1) include or are adjacent to a designated property or cultural heritage landscape, or (2) include a non-designated property listed on the Municipal Heritage Register.
 Adjacency is defined in the Plan as "contiguous to" a cultural heritage resource.